awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Required: Yes

 **installationType**
 The type of installation to perform\.
 If you specify `Uninstall and reinstall`, the package is completely uninstalled, and then reinstalled\.
 The application is unavailable until the reinstallation completes\.
 If you specify `In-place update`, only new or changed files are added to the existing installation according you instructions you provide in an update script\.
-The application remains available throughout the update process\. `Uninstall and reinstall` is the default value\.
+The application remains available throughout the update process\.
+The `In-place update` option is not supported for AWS\-published packages\. `Uninstall and reinstall` is the default value\.
 Type: Enum
 Valid values: `Uninstall and reinstall` \| `In-place update`
 Required: No